junkurihara/experimental-resolvers/relays.md

 # Experimental anonymized DNS relays

-**NOTE** Below are ones from an experimental project.
-These stop frequently, and **logging is enabled** for debugging.
-Please use the original relay list for your project.
+**NOTE** Below are ones from an experimental project of DNS anonymization called $\mu$ODNS.
+They are compatible with relays of anonymized DNSCrypt.
+These may stop sometimes for maintenance.

 ## anon-saldns01-conoha-ipv4

-Hosted on ConoHa VPS Tokyo region
+Hosted on ConoHa VPS Tokyo region.
+No log.

 sdns://gRQxMTguMjcuMTA4LjE0MDo1MDQ0Mw

 ## anon-saldns02-conoha-ipv4

-Hosted on ConoHa VPS Tokyo region
+Hosted on ConoHa VPS Tokyo region.
+No log.

 sdns://gRUxMzMuMTMwLjExOC4xMDM6NTA0NDM

 ## anon-saldns99-conoha-ipv4

-Hosted on ConoHa VPS Tokyo region (not a resolver, but just a relay)
+Hosted on ConoHa VPS Tokyo region (not a resolver, but just a relay).
+No log

 sdns://gRUxMzMuMTMwLjExMy4xNjM6NTA0NDM

 ## anon-saldnssg01-conoha-ipv4

-Hosted on ConoHa VPS Singapore region
+Hosted on ConoHa VPS Singapore region.
+No log.

 sdns://gRQxNjMuNDQuMTU0LjE0NDo1MDQ0Mw